emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 - Tris HCl (Buffer AE from Qiagen) = 40-DNA input

 I use 40 uL in the past so that my highest concentration DNA extractions don't result in pipetting less than 1 uL of DNA into the dilution.

+If we want 10 ng/uL in 20 uL total (200 ng):
+- DNA input = 200/Qubit value
+- Tris HCl (Buffer AE from Qiagen) = 20-DNA input

+20 ng as input has also worked well for me (GMGI Epigenetic Aging Project).
+I would recommend moving forward with 20 ng.

 ### 01. Bisulfite Conversion of Genomic DNA